C23-PS342-Capstone-Bangkit-2023/Capstone-Project-C23-PS342/readme.md

 ## Documentation
 ### Machine Learning

-#### Food Classification using MobileNet
+#### Food Nutrition Detection

 ##### Introduction
-This project is used to detect the nutrition on the food by recognize the food and then get the correspondent nutrition on database
+for food nutrition detection We created a food classification model using transfer learning with the pre-trained Mobilenet model as a base.
+We added a custom layer to adapt it for our  food classification task. and we train and evaluate the model until can accurately recognize different types of food, after that we moved on our main task, detecting nutrition information from food Images.
+To accomplish this, we fetch food nutrition data from a database based on the name of the recognized food.
+We achieve this by assigning the food's nutrition dataset ID as labels to our images data.
+This allows us to extract accurate nutrition information from the images.

 ##### Model Architecture
 In this project, we use transfer learning with MobileNet, a pre-trained convolutional neural network (CNN) architecture, to perform food classification.
 The intuition behind transfer learning for image classification is that if a model is trained on a large and general enough dataset, this model will effectively serve as a generic model of the visual world. we can then take advantage of these learned feature maps without having to start from scratch by training a large model on a large dataset.